 Rendering with pbrt

-Over 6GB of example scenes are available for download.
+Over 8GB of example scenes that exercise a wide range of pbrt's functionality (and make pretty images) are available for download.
 (Many are new and weren’t available with previous versions of pbrt.)
-We’re trying an experiment and making them available via git.
-Run:

 Converting Scenes to pbrt’s format